ethereum-pocr/kerleano/docs/README.md

 ## 0. Prepare the environment
 We assume that the target machine has a user (here we name it `kerleano`)
 * Create a folder to host the environment: `mkdir ~/kerleano`
-*

 ## 1. Get `geth` binary
 `geth` is the binary of the Ethereum client implemented in golang.
-For the Proof of Climate awaReness consensus, the software resides in https://github.com/ethereum-pocr/go-ethereum repository.
+For the Proof of Climate awaReness consensus, the software sources and binary resides in https://github.com/ethereum-pocr/go-ethereum repository.

 ### 1.1 Download from the repository (amd64 only)